 Where Is The Surgery Performed?

-DCR surgery is usually performed as an outpatient procedure.
+DCR surgery is usually performed as an outpatient procedure at an ambulatory surgery center.
 Patients usually have some bruising and swelling on the side of the nose that subsides in one to two weeks.
-In general, surgery has a greater than 90% success rate and most patients experience a resolution of their tearing and discharge problems once surgery and recovery are completed.
+In general, surgery has a greater than 95% success rate and most patients experience a resolution of their tearing and discharge problems once surgery and recovery are completed.